 These things were not spoken to me out of malice.
 They are words that many women in my position have been told.
 These are phrases that have been passed down through the generations.
-And they are the words that made my experience seem insignificant.
-They made me feel like the weight I carried around in the pit of my stomach wasn’t warranted.
+They are the words that made my experience seem insignificant.
+Made me feel like the weight I carried around in the pit of my stomach wasn’t warranted.
 They made me enshroud my shame and pretend it didn’t exist.
 I tried to believe that I was lucky.
 But deep down, instead of feeling lucky, I internalized something else entirely.

 I learned that my value, my essence, was my body.
 That was what I had to offer the world.
 But that value wasn’t my own.
 My essence could be siphoned without my permission.